What are we called to do in this time of collapse? Work harder? Think faster? Compartmentalize and multitask better?

 As Stephen Jenkinson says, “Hope is what allows us to continue [what we’re doing]; instead of stopping, we are waiting to be stopped.”
 If that ever happens, it will be too late.
 Unfortunately, such thinking exists in a narrow linearity that conflates intention with faith.
 Being neither intention nor faith, hope lies between the possible and the impossible, between what we know is within and what we imagine is beyond our capacity.

 Vaclav Havel once remarked, “Hope is not the conviction that something will turn out well, but the certainty that it’s worth doing regardless of how it comes out.”
-That certainty is faith, knowing we are doing the right thing now and being committed to what matters most, not regardless of some future outcome, but because we already know what the long-term outcome is likely to be; its features are already emerging.
+That certainty is faith, knowing we are doing the right thing now and being committed to what matters most, not regardless of some future outcome, but because we already know what the long-term outcome is likely to be.
 Hope becomes a defense against despair.

 Of course we cannot control the future.
 But faith is an absolute belief in our agency in the present.
 Hope lies at the opposite pole of fear and despair, a duality in which we oscillate from one extreme to the other.
 Without hope, there can be no despair.
 By creating and clinging to hope, we create space for fear.